ChamsDel-Online/ChamsDel-Online.github.io/index.md

         <div class="v0-card-icon">🚢</div>
         <h3>Publishing & Launch</h3>
         <p>
-          Getting apps into the App Store, Google Play, and live on the web is always a milestone.
+          Getting apps into the App Store, Chrome Web Store (browser extensions), and live on the web is always a milestone.
 I've navigated the submission processes, learned from rejections, and celebrated each successful launch.
         </p>